HCI UART

 Using the controller with emulators and BlueZ

 The instructions below show how to use a Nordic nRF5x device as a Zephyr BLE controller and expose it to Linux’s BlueZ.
 This can be very useful for testing the Zephyr Link Layer with the BlueZ Host.
-The Zephyr BLE controller can also provide a modern BLE 5.0 controller to a Linux-based machine for native BLE support or QEMU-based development.
+The Zephyr Bluetooth LE controller can also provide a modern Bluetooth LE 5.0 controller to a Linux-based machine for native BLE support or QEMU-based development.

 First, make sure you have a recent BlueZ version installed by following the instructions in the Using BlueZ with Zephyr section.